eclipse-vertx/vertx-codegen/vertx-codegen-processor/README.md

 ## Generated output

-A generator can create 2 different kinds of output: Java classes or resources
+A generator can create 3 different kinds of output: Java classes, resources or absolute files.

 ### Generated Java classes

-A generator declaring a filename matching a Java FQN followed by `.java` suffix will have its content generated as a Java class.
+A generator declaring a filename not starting with `/`' matching a Java FQN followed by `.java` suffix will have its content generated as a Java class.
 This class will be automatically compiled by the same compiler (that's a Java compiler feature).

 The generated files are handled by the Java compiler (`-s` option), usually build tools configures the compiler to store them in a specific build location, for instance Maven by default uses the `target/generated-sources/annotations` directory.